EugOT/CN-pr-Allen-Brain/README.md

 #### Tue, 21st Jan:
 - Overview of the experiment and dataset
     - created a text file containing information about the experiment and dataset based on the technical white paper
+- Preprocessing to gather neural activity data and add additional interesting information along the way.
 #### Do, 23th Jan:
 - CEBRA (in Autoencoder.ipynb):
     - applied CEBRA and used logistic regression in latent space